Five days of weaving inspiration, teaching & community with 12 basketry experts from across the world in the heart of the Staffordshire countryside

 Fee: £950

-Venue: Margo Selby Studio, 114 Joseph Wilson Industrial Estate, Whitstable CT5 3SNThe theme of the Triennial’s 18th edition is ‘Deconstruction/Reconstruction’.
+Venue: Margo Selby Studio, 114 Joseph Wilson Industrial Estate, Whitstable CT5 3SNA touring exhibition until mid-2026 of the work of members of the BTG

 Venue: National Conference Centre, Coventry Road, Solihull, B92 0EJAn international showcase of contemporary fibre and textile art.